-This included the lofty ceiling in the foyer and ceilings in the gallery spaces.
-C Max Absorb was used in bespoke configurations.
+C Max Absorb was used in bespoke configurations for the Christchurch Art Gallery.
 Due to the height in the foyer, an elongated tile was used (2400x600) whereas in the gallery spaces, had a 1200x1200 black C Max Absorb tile.

 New classrooms are being designed as open-plan environments where several class-bases share the same space, (resulting in a large number of children in one larger area).
 Acoustic conditions must be considered at design stage